 What do test tubes have to do with social studies?
-A whole lot, as Anthony Gaskins’ 7th grade social studies class discovered.
-Together the class embarked on an experiment that revealed the connection between science and history, and shed light on the complex topic of race.
+A whole lot, as our 7th grade social studies class discovered.
+The class embarked on an experiment that revealed the connection between science and history, and shed light on the complex topic of race.

 The project stemmed from discussions about human migration patterns.
 The class learned that scientists can use DNA to trace migration routes and the origins of modern human populations.
-But instead of just talking about this topic with his students, Anthony decided to show them.
-Anthony teamed up with Theo Tupaz, 6th grade science teacher, to craft a lesson on DNA.
-With Theo’s guidance, students swabbed their cheeks for cells, and after blending a concoction of soap and Gatorade in a test tube to separate and color the cells, they were able to actually see physical strands of their own DNA.
+Social studies teacher Anthony Gaskins teamed up with the science department to craft a lesson on DNA.
+Students swabbed their cheeks for cells, and after blending a concoction of soap and Gatorade in a test tube to separate and color the cells, they were able to actually see physical strands of their own DNA.
 This collaborative lesson took an abstract scientific concept and made it tangible.
 By looking at their own DNA up close, students felt connected like never before, giving way for deeper discussion.

 As a result of their studies, students began to think critically about how cultural biases have played out in their own lives.
 Seventh graders began to question the names of certain sports teams and Halloween costumes, while some students made even more personal connections.
 In a written reflection, one student shared that they stopped playing the game “cowboys and Indians” as a result of thoughtful class work.
 Now, the class is hard at work creating their own documentary films aimed at educating others about these harmful stereotypes.

-By combining their areas of expertise, Anthony and Theos crafted a lesson that led to an eye-opening experience for seventh graders.
+By combining their areas of expertise, social studies and science teachers crafted a lesson that led to an eye-opening experience for seventh graders.
 This interdisciplinary project allowed students to connect personally to their work and inspired them to lean into difficult conversations.
 By exploring a difficult topic with a new perspective, students felt inspired to question the status quo and to make positive changes for the future.